greyltc/docker-nodered/README.md

 # docker-nodered
-defines a docker container with node-red installed
+defines a docker container with the Node-RED IoT wireer installed

 ## Usage